 Victory Square is the social hub of Birgu.
 This is where locals meet up for a drink, and throughout the year the square hosts various events.

-Victory Square is surrounded by various cafes where you can enjoy a light lunch and a nice drink.
+Victory Square is teeming with cafes where you can enjoy a light lunch and a nice drink.